-Instead of Facebook page roles, we get to give control to people with either Facebook access or task access.
+Instead of Facebook page roles, we get to give control to people with either Facebook access vs. Facebook task access.
 In this tutorial, we will explain what task access for Facebook pages means and how to add someone with task access to a Facebook page.

 We will also answer some FAQs related to Task Access for Facebook pages.